mancej/ecs-flapping-container-detector/docs/deployment_guide.md

 B) Use an existing bucket.
 - Comment out the contents of buckets.tf and update your config.tfvars / `lambda_bucket_id` property to the bucket you want to deploy lambdas to.

-### Step 3

-Build & Deploy Your lambda: `./build_and_deploy.sh your_aws_profile_name`

-This will build your lambda, zip it, take a hash of it, and push it to your selected bucket.

 ### Step 4